 I have been following the Bruce Pascoe Dark Emu saga with increasing despair.
 My opinion of Australia’s literary scene reached a new low when I read that Pascoe’s little book of bias and untruths, Young Dark Emu: A Truer History is now on the short list for the Eve Pownall Award.
 This award is given out by the Children’s Book Council of Australia (CBCA) for “outstanding books which have the prime intention of documenting factual material”.

 Young Dark Emu is not factual material and is therefore not eligible.
 Even its subtitle is a lie: a “truer history” it most certainly is not.
 Pascoe makes many claims in an attempt to support his major premise that Aborigines were agriculturalists, not hunter-gatherers.
 These claims are easily rebutted by careful research.
 No qualified scholars or reputable academics agree with Pascoe’s claims.
 The accepted scientific and academic view is that the Australian Aborigines were hunter-gatherers.
 The writings of reputable historians both past and present are clear on the subject and easily accessible to anyone searching for the truth.

-This essay appears in the current Quadrant.
+This essay appeared in the July’s Quadrant.

 Click here to subscribe

 Most particularly, Aborigines did not “construct a system of pan-continental government that generated peace and prosperity”.
 Readers of William Buckley’s memories of his three decades living with Aboriginal groups in Victoria in the early 1800s would recall his comments about the violence and bloodshed that were commonplace in Aboriginal life.
 Buckley was not alone in making such judgments.
 There was no Aboriginal nation united in peace and harmony, with its people tilling the soil, growing crops and living permanently in large towns of stone houses.